mastrof/Psi_StructuralIndicator.jl/README.md

 # Psi_StructuralIndicator.jl
-Julia script to evaluate the structural indicator Ψ (defined in Foffi &amp; Sciortino, J Phys Chem B 2022).
+Julia script to evaluate the structural indicator Ψ (defined in Foffi &amp; Sciortino, _J.
+Phys.
+Chem.
+B_ 2023, 127, 1, 378–386).

 ## How to use
 After setting up a working Julia environment, install the required dependencies `DelimitedFiles` and `LightGraphs`